SavoBit/katas/install-on-kubernetes/_setup.md

 > If you don't have one, visit <https://console.aporeto.com/register>.
 >
 > You should be familiar with the [basic concepts](https://docs.console.aporeto.com)
-> of Aporeto to understand what you'll be doing.
+> of Aporeto to understand what you'll be doing.s

-# Setup playground

-First and foremost, please configure your account name for this training session by clicking on:
+**Important:** You must setup the environment by running:

 `/opt/common-setup.sh && source ~/.aporeto`{{execute}}

+Then click continue to get started.